 In November 2016, the Company awarded the Detailed Engineering contract to GMI SA Ingenieros Consultores ("GMI"), a company owned by the prominent Peruvian engineering and construction firm Graña y Montero Group ("G&M").
-The Phase I Detailed Engineering work commenced in mid-November and is expected to require 6 months to complete at a cost of approximately \$3.2 million (including taxes).
-It will establish final processing flow sheets, equipment lists, mine sequencing optimization and updated CapEx and OpEx cost estimates for the Corani project based on a projected 2018 construction start up time frame, and will be used to support the Company's application for a Construction Permit.
-Bear Creek and G&M have indicated a mutual interest in considering various partnership structures for construction and operation of the Corani mine, which will be further contemplated upon completion of the Phase I Detailed Engineering.
-The Company anticipates the Phase I Detailed Engineering to be completed by the end of the second quarter of 2017 and the Construction Permit to be in place by the middle to late 2017 such that a construction decision could be made before the end of 2017 (which decision will be contingent upon successful project financing, securement of all necessary permits, and market conditions).
+The Phase I Detailed Engineering work commenced in mid-November and a final report on the results is expected to be completed by the end of September 2017 at a cost of approximately \$3.2 million (including taxes).
+It will establish final processing flow sheets, equipment lists, mine sequencing optimization and updated CapEx and OpEx cost estimates for the Corani project based on a projected 2018 construction start up time frame, and will be used to support the Company's application for a Construction Permit, which is expected to be submitted during Q3 2017.
+The Company anticipates the Construction Permit to be in place by the end of 2017 such that a construction decision could be considered as soon as early 2018 contingent upon successful project financing, securement of all necessary permits, and market conditions.

-During the first quarter of 2017 the Company engaged project finance consultants with whom it will work to develop a financing structure for the Corani project.
+During the first quarter of 2017 the Company engaged project finance consultants with whom it is working to develop a financing structure for the Corani project.
 The Company also submitted an application to establish an IGV (value added tax) recovery contract ("IGV Contract") with the Peruvian Ministry of Energy and Mines ("MEM").
-In May 2017 (subsequent to the end of Q1 2017) the IGV Contract was approved and executed by the MEM and its agents and the Company.
-The IGV Contract will allow the Company to recover its 18% value added taxes on equipment and services purchased during the engineering and construction phases, resulting in savings over the course of the two-year build out of the project, once a construction decision is made.
+In May 2017, the IGV Contract was approved and executed by the MEM and its agents and the Company.
+The IGV Contract will allow the Company to recover its 18% value added taxes paid on equipment and services purchased during the engineering and construction phases, resulting in savings over the course of the two-year build out of the project.

-The Company will continue to maintain the community relationships it has worked hard to foster, and will continue to de-risk the project by acquiring the various other permits in preparation for an application for the Construction Permit which is ultimately required to commence development.
+The Company will continue to maintain the community relationships it has worked hard to foster, and will continue to de-risk the project by acquiring various other permits in preparation for the application for the Construction Permit which is the principal permit required to commence development.
 The Company's goal is to ensure the necessary components are in place to allow the Company to move the Corani project forward should future conditions warrant a development decision.
 Additionally, over the coming 18 months, the Company plans to commence various preconstruction and infrastructure initiatives such as power and access road works prior to the issuance of the final Construction Permit.